CatsAreFluffy/VSL/README.md

 By using syntax sugar, and powerful type-negotiation, VSL has one of the best type deduction algorithms.
-Combined with low compilation overhead, VSL can generate code with bare minimum boilerplate and guarunteed saftey at compile-time.
+Combined with low compilation overhead, VSL can generate code with bare minimum boilerplate and guarunteed safety at compile-time.

 VSL uses high-level syntax to be able to write code that works for all types of programmers, whether you are functional, OO, scripting, or low-level engineer,